The leading cause of death in boating accidents in Florida is drowning.

 Falls overboard

 People fall overboard during sharp turns, sudden wakes, boarding, anchoring, or while moving around the vessel.
 Florida’s FWC report notes that many 2024 deaths were due to victims falling overboard and drowning, and it specifically highlights that many fatalities could have been prevented with life jacket use.
+Additional recreational boating safety statistics show that 4 out of 5 drowning victims were on boats under 21 feet, which are more prone to instability and sudden ejection risks.

 Collision and ejection